KanyalMohit/KanyalMohit/README.md

 - 👋 Hi, I’m @KanyalMohit
-- 👀 I’m interested in dk yet
+- 👀 I’m interested in Android Development
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning Android Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ig:mohit_01017